-Our water system is required to test a minimum of 9 samples per month in accordance with the Total Coliform Rule for microbiological contaminants.
-We collect 28 samples per month as a conservative measure to ensure water safety.
+Our water system is required to test a minimum of one (1) sample per month in accordance with the Total Coliform Rule for microbiological contaminants.
+We collect two (2) samples per month as a conservative measure to ensure water safety.
 Coliform bacteria are usually harmless, but their presence in water can be an indication of disease-causing bacteria.
 When coliform bacteria are found, special follow-up tests are done to determine if harmful bacteria are present in the water supply.
 If this limit is exceeded, the water supplier must notify the public.